Electronic voting in the United States: Direct-recording electronic counting

-A touch screen displays choices to the voter, who selects choices, and can change her mind as often as needed, before casting the vote.
+A touch screen displays choices to the voter, who selects choices, and can change their mind as often as needed, before casting the vote.
 Staff initialize each voter once on the machine, to avoid repeat voting.
 Voting data and ballot images are recorded in memory components, and can be copied out at the end of the election.

 The system may also provide a means for communicating with a central location for reporting results and receiving updates, which is an access point for hacks and bugs to arrive.

 Some of these machines also print names of chosen candidates on paper for the voter to verify.
 These names on paper can be used for election audits and recounts if needed.
 The tally of the voting data is stored in a removable memory component and in bar codes on the paper tape.
 The paper tape is called a Voter-verified paper audit trail (VVPAT).
 The VVPATs can be counted at 20–43 seconds of staff time per vote (not per ballot).

 For machines without VVPAT, there is no record of individual votes to check.